 * Other versions of paper or computer-based tests will be held to a comparable standard.

 Request to Waive the English Language Test: English Language Tests are sometimes waived if, during the past two consecutive years, you have studied and/or worked in a country where English is the primary language used*.
-If this is the case, we require the submission of a written request to waive the English language proficiency test.
+If this is the case, we require the submission of a written letter with your online application to waive the English language proficiency test.
 This request must include evidence of your proficiency.
 It is important to note that our assessment of an applicant’s ability to communicate in English impacts the admission decision.
 If you apply for a waiver but do not provide a convincing case, you risk being denied admission.
 The program reserves the right to require remedial training for any student who shows an inadequate command of English after starting the PhD program.

 *The list of eligible countries is as follows: Australia, Barbados, Botswana, Canada, Ghana, Guyana, Hong Kong, Ireland, Jamaica, Kenya, Lesotho, Liberia, Malawi, Malta, Namibia, New Zealand, Nigeria, Papua New Guinea, Sierra Leone, Singapore, South Africa, Swaziland, Tanzania, Trinidad and Tobago, Uganda, United Kingdom, United States of America, Zambia, and Zimbabwe.